Non-commutative geometry and thermodynamics of the Schwarzschild-AdS black hole: Conclusions

 \section{Conclusions}

 In this work, we have studied the phase transition and thermodynamic behavior of the SAdS-BH within the framework of NC geometry.
-By incorporating NC corrections to the Schwarzschild–AdS spacetime metric up to first order in the noncommutative parameter $\Theta$, as presented in \cite{12}, we derived the thermodynamic quantities of the NC SAdS-BH.
+By incorporating NC corrections to the SAdS spacetime metric up to first order in the NC parameter $\Theta$, as presented in~\cite{Larbi:2024rxv}, we derived the thermodynamic quantities of the NC SAdS-BH.
 The total mass, Hawking temperature, and entropy were obtained with first-order corrections in $\Theta$.

+We then examined the impact of noncommutativity on the first law of thermodynamics and verified that it remains exactly satisfied.
+We further showed that NC effects remove the divergence of the Hawking temperature present in the commutative case, replacing it with a finite maximum temperature attained during black hole evaporation, followed by a cooling phase down to zero temperature at a new minimum horizon radius associated with a minimum mass $M_{\min}$.

-We then analyzed the influence of noncommutativity on the first law of thermodynamics and confirmed that the law remains fully satisfied.
-Moreover, the detailed analysis of the free energy of the NC SAdS-BH revealed two distinct extrema: a stable minimum corresponding to a large black hole and an unstable maximum corresponding to a smaller one.
-This behavior is consistent with the temperature profile (see Fig.~\ref{fig:placeholder2}) and the heat capacity analysis (see Fig.~\ref{fig:placeholder5}), both of which indicate the occurrence of a phase transition between small and large black hole phases.
+A detailed analysis of the free energy of the NC Schwarzschild--AdS black hole revealed two distinct extrema: a stable minimum corresponding to a large black hole phase and an unstable maximum associated with a smaller black hole.
+This structure is fully consistent with the behavior of the temperature profile (Fig.~\ref{fig:T_rh}) and the heat capacity analysis (Fig.~\ref{fig:C_rh}), both of which signal a phase transition between small and large black hole phases.

+We also confirmed the existence of a phase transition in the NC AdS black hole system and uncovered a novel evaporation scenario leading to the formation of a microscopic residual black hole characterized by a minimum mass $M_{\min}=0.5\Theta$ and horizon radius $r_h=0.5\Theta$.
+This object may be interpreted as a black hole remnant, although it is found to be thermodynamically unstable.
+In addition, we showed that the equation of state of the NC Schwarzschild--AdS black hole exhibits a structure analogous to the Van der Waals fluid equation, pointing toward a deeper correspondence between NC black hole thermodynamics and conventional thermodynamic systems.

-Finally, our results suggest that the lower bound of the noncommutative parameter $\Theta$ is of the order of $0.3\,\ell_{p}$, i.e., comparable to the Planck length.
-This confirms that noncommutativity introduces quantum-scale corrections to black hole thermodynamics, playing a role analogous to that of a thermodynamic variable at the Planck scale.
+Finally, our analysis suggests a lower bound on the NC parameter of order $\Theta\sim 0.1\,\ell_P$, namely at the scale of the Planck length.
+Future work will focus on exploring higher-order NC corrections to Schwarzschild--AdS spacetime using methods from NC gauge theory.